Meet the Bee Squad

 Judy Griesedieck is a professional photographer, has worked at three newspapers around the country, including the Star Tribune, and is now a freelance photographer.
 In spring and summer of 2014, Judy followed the Bee Squad, taking photos and video as they worked their magic on the rooftops around the Twin Cities.
 Her project was published by Minnesota Public radio.
 Judy says that the closer she got to the bees, the more she learned and the more intrigued she became.
 This year Judy is excited to be a part of the Bee Squad, with a chance to do some hands-on work, as well as take photos and video in any way that will help get the word out about the magic of honeybees and the vital role they play in our lives.

 Ana Heck learned how to keep bees in Nicaragua while apprenticing on an organic farm and working with a women's beekeeping cooperative.
 She joined the University of Minnesota Bee Squad in 2014, where she enjoys working with bees, beekeepers, and the public.
-Ana holds a B.A. in Philosophy and Spanish with minors in Applied Ethics and Justice & Peace Studies from Creighton University and a Master’s degree in Public Policy from the University of Minnesota and a B.A. in Philosophy and Spanish from Creighton University.
+Ana holds a Master’s degree in Public Policy from the University of Minnesota and a B.A. in Philosophy and Spanish from Creighton University.

 Team Leader and Mentoring Apiary Coordinator

 Jessica Helgen is a founding member of the Bee Squad, and loves meeting beekeepers from Minnesota and around the world!
 She fell in love with beekeeping on a study abroad trip to southern India in college.
 After graduating, she started working for the UMN Bee Lab, then returned to India for a Fulbright fellowship to study Asian honey bees (Apis cerana).
 She recently traveled to Yunnan Province, China to teach beekeeping techniques to farmers.